Aorta

 Required Views:

-• Proximal sagittal view (at the level of the celiac artery/SMA)
+Proximal sagittal (long) view showing the SMA branching off of the aorta.

 How to Scan: